 Most Arabic verbs are based on a root consisting of three consonants (the triconsonantal or triliteral root): k-t-b write, H-r-f know.
 A few are based on a root of four consonants: t-r-dZ-m translate.
-The latter are known as quadriliterals, meaning "four letters" (noted in the Language Engine as Quad).
+The latter are known as quadriliterals, meaning "four letters" (noted in these materials as Quad).
 Most commentators refer to the consonants in the root as radicals.

-Since the procedures for creating derived Forms are procedures for creating new words, rather than procedures for creating different grammatical forms of a given word, they do not strictly speaking belong to morphology, but the Language Engine deals with them nonetheless.
+Since the procedures for creating derived Forms are procedures for creating new words, rather than procedures for creating different grammatical forms of a given word, they do not strictly speaking belong to morphology, but these materials deal with them nonetheless.
 It has to be said that not all derived Forms of all verbs exist, and the suggestion that each Form has its own meaning (e.g. that Form II is always causative) is contentious.
 What is not contentious is that there is an established procedure for creating each Form, and that each Form is a new word of slightly different meaning from the Form I form.

 Each verb, of whatever Form, changes to show voice, aspect, mood, person and gender.
 The set of grammatical categories, and the procedures for embodying them, are the same for all Forms.